timbjames/timbjames.github.com/_posts/2017-06-13-resizing-images-with-azure-functions.md

     outputBlob.UploadFromStream(stream);
 }
 ```

 This code will take in the image, resize it and then save to the output blob container.
+With using the CloudBlockBlob, you then have access to it's properties and can set the content type before then saving.
+This is something that was missing from the official github code.